omise/bluepine/README.md

 end
 ```

-### Custom Normalizer
+### Custom normalizer

-It's possible to change the logic for normalizing data before passing it to the validator.
-For example, you might want to normalize `boolean` value before validating it.
+It is possible to change the logic for normalizing data before passing it to the validator.
+For example, you might want to normalize the `boolean` value before validating it.

-Here, we want to normalize string such as `on` or `1` to boolean `true` first.
+Here, we want to normalize a string such as `on` or `1` to boolean `true`.

 ```ruby
 # Overrides default normalizer